sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

-### Do you really think adversarial attacks are the biggest concern in using machine learning in healthcare?
-(A: No!)
+### Do you think adversarial attacks are the biggest concern in using machine learning in healthcare?
+(A: Nowhere close!)
 Then why write the paper?

 Adversarial attacks consitute just one small part of a large taxonomy of potential pitfalls of machine learning (both ML in general and medical ML in particular).